 Digital technologies are playing an increasing role in college and university instruction.
 Many of our graduate students see digital education as an inevitable part of their future academic world and have expressed great interest in professional development that will allow them to understand and explore digital pedagogy and multiple career paths (ex: online education, education technology, digital publishing, innovative teaching).
-The Digital Education Fellowship program, developed in partnership with Duke Learning Innovation, helps meet that need and provides support for an entire academic year (Fall and Spring.)
+The Digital Education Fellowship program, developed in partnership with Duke Learning Innovation, helps meet that need and provides support for one semester (Fall or Spring).

 A seminar course that prepares students to critically engage with themes of 21st century teaching and learning (GS762: Digital Pedagogy), which must be completed prior to the start of the Bass DEF;

 A seminar series (GS772: Bass Digital Education Colloquium) taken concurrently with the apprenticeship, where Fellows gain digital learning design and development experience, collaboratively problem-solve design challenges and explore strategies to overcome them; and engage with Duke faculty and digital education leaders.

-This fellowship provides coverage of tuition, mandatory fees, and full stipend for Fall and Spring semesters during the year that the apprenticeship (not the GS 762 course) occurs.
+This fellowship provides coverage of tuition, mandatory fees, and stipend for the semester that the DEF (not the GS 762 course) occurs.